adilovesgh/ase_cybertutor/README.md

 * CSS Styling: over the iterations, we have continuously improved our UI to make the website more aesthetic and user-friendly.
 We have also implemented bootstrap to make the display less cluttered, cleaner, and more organized.

-## Sample tutorial for signing up for a session
+## Sample Tutorial for Session Sign-Up
-* First go to the main page of the website.
+The following tutorial will demonstrate sign-ups for sessions between tutors and students.
+A session consists of a room, a timestamp (including date and time), the tutor, and the student.
+When a student signs up for a session with a tutor, the tutor must first approve or reject the session to avoid potential schedule conflicts.
+Upon approval, both the student and tutor can access a session-specific room where they will have access to video chat, chat messaging, and a shared whiteboard. * First, navigate to our website's main page.
-* Press on the _Sign Up_ link on the top right corner.
+* Click on _Sign Up_ in the top-right corner.
 * Create a new account.
-This will be your tutor account.
+Note that this will be your tutor account.
-* You should be on _My Account_ page.
-Press on the link _Subject you teach_.
+* You should be on the _My Account_ page.
+Click on _Subjects you teach_.
-* Then press on _Register to tutor a subject_.
+* Next, click on _Register to tutor a subject_.
-* Press on _Add new subject_.
+* Click on _Add new subject_.
-* Add a subject you want to teach.
+* Add a subject that you are interested in teaching.
-* Press _Sign up to tutor (subject you want to teach)_.
+* Press _Sign up to tutor {subject you want to teach}_.
 * Log out.
-The logout button is on the top right.
+The logout button is in the top-right corner.
-* Login to _aseadmin@aseadmin.com_ with password _aseadmin_.
+* Log in with the username _aseadmin@aseadmin.com_ and password _aseadmin_.
-* Then press _Tutor Requests_ on the navbar.
+* Then, click on _Tutor Requests_ in the navigation bar.
 * Accept the tutor request from your account.
-* Logout and create a new account that will serve as a student.
+* Log out and create a new account that will represent the student account by following steps 1-3.
+* You should now be on the _My Account_ page again.
+Ensure that you have enough balance to register for a session.
+If you need to add balance, click on _Add Balance_, and complete the transaction using either Stripe or PayPal.
+If the transaction is successful, you should be redirected back to the _My Account_ page.
-* You should be on _My Account_ page.
-From there, press on _View your sessions_.
+* Click on _View your sessions_.
-* Then, at the bottom press on _Set up a new session to learn_.
+* Then, at the bottom of the page, click on _Set up a new session to learn_.
 * You will see a list of subjects.
-Press on _Tutors for (the subject you signed up to teach)_.
+Click on _Tutors for {the subject you signed up to teach}_.
 * You will see a list of tutors for the subject.
-Press on _Sign up for a session with (your tutor account)_.
+Click on _Sign up for a session with {the name of the tutor represented by your tutor account}_.
-* Fill in the form.
-Remember that the time you are registering for is in UTC.
-If you want to sign up for 4PM in Eastern Time, you should sign up for 8PM (may be 9PM if not in daylight savings time).
+* Complete the form.
+Note that registration times are in UTC.
+For example, if you want to sign up for 4 PM Eastern Time (EST), you should sign up for 8 PM (possibly 9 PM if not in daylight savings time).
 * Submit the form.
-* Logout and login to the tutor account.
+* Log out of the student account, and log in to the tutor account.
-* Press _View your sessions_.
+* Click on _View your sessions_.
 * Now, you have a choice of approving or rejecting the session request!

 ## GitHub